 Two thirds of that amount is their weekly benefit but it cannot exceed the maximum payment that is defined by law, determined on the date of the injury.

-Medical care and prescription drugs are included in workers’ compensation, along with the weekly cash payments.
+Medical care and prescription drugs are included in New York workers’ compensation, along with the weekly cash payments.
 Additionally, an employee can draw worker’s compensation for longer than they can short term disability.
 They also may negotiate a workers’ compensation settlement and receive a lump sum, depending on the details of the injury.

 If the employee settles on a “Section 32 Agreement” then all medical benefits stop.
 If they need surgery later or if their condition worsens, they are solely responsible for it.
 It is no longer covered by worker’s compensation.